 Other technical income includes the net impact of risk equalisation premium credits, hospital utilisation credits and levies under the Risk Equalisation Scheme (RES) as well as the reinsurers share.
-This increased in 2018 by €28,642k to €155,111k.
-The principal drivers of this increase are the reduction in the reinsurer's share due to the expiration of the reinsurance contract on 31 December 2017 as well as the natural ageing of the customers for whom Vhi Insurance receives credits under the scheme.
+This decreased in 2019 by €37,920k to €117,191k.
+The principal driver of this decrease is the reduction in the reinsurer's share due to the expiration of the reinsurance contract on 31 December 2017.